Related blog post: Long Caye island facility improvements

 Composting toilets (below) complete our ecologically friendly set-up.
 Our composting toilet building was featured on the cover of Outside Magazine!
 As an eco-resort, we flush nothing into the sea.
 You might be familiar with composting toilets from your local state or national parks.

 Please note the bathroom facilities at our island require a walk of at least 50 feet from your cabana to the bathrooms.

 Related blog post: The epitome of ecotourism

 We employ solar and wind-powered systems to supply all of our electrical needs.

-Several solar battery stations are found throughout the island which power our lights, water pumps and communications.
+Several solar battery stations are found throughout the island which power our lights, water pumps, music, refridgeration, and communications.
 Our wind generator supplements the greater demands of the Dining Hall system.

-Our new nature trail will teach you many things about the natural state of Belize islands.
-Covering plants, erosion and storms, our osprey nest, the highest spot on the island (9.3 feet!), and our recycling and burning program at the dump, it is a wonderful way to spend the late afternoon on a sunny day on the island.
+Our nature trail will teach you about the natural state of Belize islands.
+Covering native island plants, wildlife, erosion and storms, our osprey nest, the highest spot on the island (9.2 feet!), and our recycling program, it is a wonderful way to spend the late afternoon on the island.

 Batfish, Slickrock's 41' power boat, runs the 130-mile round trip to and from our island each Saturday and Wednesday.
 Powered by three new 200 hp engines, and fully covered for our guests' protection when crossing the open sea section of the run, Batfish makes the shuttle comfortable in all weather conditions.

 One cannot over-emphasize the importance of this aspect of our operation.
 Our captains are among the best in Belize.
-Bathrooms are available on board.
+A bathroom is available on board.